 Some of Lesko’s most recently sponsored bills include...

-From May 2018 to Dec 2019, Lesko missed 5 of 1,015 roll call votes, which is 0.5%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+From May 2018 to Jun 2021, Lesko missed 34 of 1,459 roll call votes, which is 2.3%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.